Exhibition Statement 2022:

 June 2012

-When I was young I used to get this feeling a lot,
+When I was young I used to get this feeling,

 and only sometimes I have it now but rarely.

-It is having a feeling for the place you are in,
+It is having a feeling for the place, not to far away from you

-It was a park and I would feel what it was like to be there,
+I would feel what it was like to be there and then, without being there.

-At night in my house I could sense it in the empty back streets around my
+At night in bed, I could sense it in the empty back streets around my neighbourhood.

-neighbourhood.
-I could feel what it was like out there -
+I could feel what it was like out there in the night air of the streets.

-I felt it in many places I’d go, I felt it in Jerusalem.
+I felt that in many places I’d go, this sense of feeling alive.

 Knots